 By restricting our attention to the cards that have diameter k-1, we may assume that we can always identify the centre of the graph.
 Our basic strategy is to reconstruct the branches at the centre separately, knowing that we can later join them together using the centre as a common point of reference.
-This can be done via a counting argument when all branches at the centre have at most $\ell - k$ vertices, but when one branch is 'heavy' and contains many (at least $\ell - k$ ) of the vertices a slightly more finicky version of the argument is required to reconstruct this branch as it cannot be seen on a single card.
-It is possible to recognise these cases from the $\ell$ -deck.
+This can be done via a counting argument when all branches at the centre have at most $\ell - k$ vertices, but when one branch is 'heavy' and contains many (at least $\ell - k$) of the vertices, a slightly more finicky version of the argument is required.
+This is because such a branch cannot be seen on a single card containing a longest path that is disjoint to it.
+It is possible to recognise these cases from the l -deck.
 We first address the simpler situation without heavy branches to illustrate the method.